GMartin-Data/orm-tutorial/README.md

 python -m sqlalchemy_examples.many_to_many_pandas
 ```

-## Populating Many-to-Many Relationships from DataFrames With SQLModel
+## Part 8: Populating Many-to-Many Relationships from DataFrames With SQLModel

 ### Key Techniques For Importing DataFrames Into ORMs